Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/allocator.md

     /// @notice Emitted when @param staker unselects an allocator via a call not originating from the staker themself event StakerForceUnselected(address indexed staker, address indexed allocator);

+	/// @notice Emitted when an operator queues a handoff of their stake to a target allocator event AllocatorHandoffQueued(address operator, address allocator, uint32 effectTimestamp);

+	/// @notice Emitted when a handoff from an operator to an allocator is completed for a set of strategies event AllocatorHandoffCompleted(address operator, address allocator, IStrategy[] strategies);

 	/// EXTERNAL - STATE MODIFYING